AlexandreLon/ts-graphql-client/README.md

 # Typescript client GraphQL ![graphql-client](https://user-images.githubusercontent.com/43060105/138272664-c977c6f2-ed8e-45c1-927d-ef68f2fa81c0.png)

-This client is an abstraction Apollo client to be use with typed methods.
+This client is an abstraction Apollo client to be used with typed methods.

 ## Features